groonga/gcs.groonga.org/_posts/2012-07-25-work-with-aws-cloud-search-gem.md

     {"id"=>"id3", "data"=>{"_id"=>[3], "_key"=>["id3"], "address"=>["Hongo, Tokyo, Japan"], "email_address"=>["info@clear-code.com"], "name"=>["ClearCode Inc."]}}
     {"id"=>"id9", "data"=>{"_id"=>[9], "_key"=>["id9"], "address"=>["Tokyo, Japan"], "email_address"=>[""], "name"=>["Umbrella Corporation"]}}

-### NOTE Do we need a more realistic example like Sinatra app?

 ### Conclusion

 We have introduced aws\_cloud\_search gem, which wraps Amazon CloudSearch.
-With small modification of aws\_cloud\_search gem, we can use it with Groonga CloudSearch.
+With a small modification (monkey patching) of aws\_cloud\_search gem, we can use it with Groonga CloudSearch.

-TODO
+We have described about the patch and how to create scripts to search, index and remove the documents with aws\_cloud\_search and Groonga CloudSearch.

   [aws\_cloud\_search]: https://github.com/spokesoftware/aws\_cloud\_search